blacklightpy/vaultofknowledge/🗺️ World Exploration/Food and Drinks/Coffee.md

 - Moka Pot (Pressurized steam driven through ground coffee)

 > [!NOTE]
-> Most countries either pour hot water over filter or percolate, but in India we add coffee to hot water, then filter and then percolate for uniformly distributing the taste.
+> Most countries seem to either pour hot water over filter or percolate, but in India we add coffee to hot water, then filter and then percolate for uniformly distributing the taste.
 ### Grinder
 - Blade Grinder
 - Burr Grinder (Gets consistent grind)
+### Other
+- Frother (for frothing milk)
 # Tips
 ### Brewing
 - Water Temperature (Sets the degree of extraction)